-Some hotels like Hilton’s Select Service brand, Hampton Inn, offer free breakfasts to all of its guests.
+Some hotels like Hilton’s Select Service brand and Hampton Inn, offer free breakfasts to all of their guests.
 However, other full-service brands will offer either a full breakfast amenity, a partial amenity in the form of limited selections from the “Continental” menu, or a credit toward any breakfast purchase.

 The Hilton Waikoloa in Kona, Hawai’i makes no distinction between Continental and full breakfast for Gold/Diamond members.
-The popular Hilton Bonnet Creek in Orlando near Disney World offers an “upgrade” option whereby Gold/Diamond members can help themselves to limited buffet items to avoid an additional charge or upgrade their breakfast experience for just $4/person/day.
+The popular Hilton Bonnet Creek in Orlando near Disney World offers an “upgrade” option whereby Gold/Diamond members can help themselves to limited buffet items to avoid an additional charge or upgrade their breakfast experience for just $4 per person daily during your stay.

-Diamond members receive unlimited upgrades from standard rooms up to one-bedroom suites.
+Diamond members receive unlimited upgrades from standard rooms up to one-bedroom suites if available.
 Many Gold members report receiving these as well, though it’s not a stated benefit.
 Some Diamond members have also been spoiled with even more elaborate suite upgrades.

 Upgrades are subject to availability at check-in and based on the entire length of the stay.
-If a guest is scheduled to stay five nights but a suite is available just four nights, it’s unlikely the guest will be upgraded to avoid moving the guest when required.
+If a guest is scheduled to stay five nights but a suite is available for just four nights, it’s unlikely the guest will be upgraded to avoid moving the guest.

 Award Nights Count